factsfinder/phoenix_api/README.md

 # Phoenix Framework - API only Phoenix boilerplate.

 ## What's in it ?

 - Full Graphql support using [`absinthe`](https://absinthe-graphql.org/)
 - Authentication using [`Guardian`](https://github.com/ueberauth/guardian)
+- S3 uploads and fetching and thumbailing images using arc,arc_ecto, ex_aws and ex_aws_s3.

 ### To start your Phoenix server: